 Let’s explore some delicious options for incorporating beans into your baby-friendly family meals:

 - Homemade purées and bean dips

-- You can boost the nutritional value of your own homemade (or store-bought) purées by adding mashed (or blended) beans, like black beans for example.
+- You can boost the nutritional value of your own homemade (or store-bought) purées (or dips) by adding mashed (or blended) beans, like black beans for example.

 - Soups and stews, salads, burritos, wraps, tacos, and casseroles

 - The possibilities are endless when it comes to adding beans to mixed dishes!
 I encourage you to modify your own family recipes to include beans – you won’t regret it!
 When offering mixed dishes to baby, you can easily deconstruct them into appropriate shapes and sizes to make them safe for your baby to eat.
 Learn more, here.

 - Each of these makes a perfect finger food for babies!
 You may choose to use a bean-based recipe, or you could simply add them to your favorite meat-based recipes.
 Whether you add them in their whole form or mashed – they make a perfect addition with their meaty, yet soft texture.

 What flavors go best with beans?

 Most beans tend to be quite bland and mild, while some beans have a nutty and earthy taste – meaning they pair well with many different food combinations and flavors.
 If you’re unsure of how to flavor cooked beans for your baby, here are some ideas you can try:

 - Add herbs and spices – some options you could try include cumin, chili powder, curry powder, garlic powder, and oregano.
 Have fun with them!
 It’s a great way to offer baby variety and flavor.